WiIIson/EMGFlow-Python-Package/docs/reference/access-files.md

 Generates a file structure for an EMG workflow, and returns a dictionary of the locations for these files for easy use with EMG processing functions.

-Creates 'Raw', 'Notch', 'Bandpass', 'FWR', 'Screened', 'Filled', 'Smooth', and 'Feature' subfolders at a given location.
+Creates '1_raw', '2_notch', '3_bandpass', '4_fwr', '5_screened', '6_filled', '7_smoothed', and '8_feature' subfolders at a given location.
 If no path is given, will create a 'Data' folder in the current working directory, with these subfolders inside.

 ```python
 def make_paths(root:str=None, raw:str=None)